tdviet/fedcloudclient/docs/usage.rst

     Commands:
-      endpoint       Endpoint command group for interaction with GOCDB and endpoints openstack      Executing Openstack commands on site and VO openstack-int  Interactive Openstack client on site and VO site           Site command group for manipulation with site configurations token          Token command group for manipulation with tokens
+      endpoint       Endpoint command group for interaction with GOCDB and endpoints openstack      Executing OpenStack commands on site and VO openstack-int  Interactive OpenStack client on site and VO site           Site command group for manipulation with site configurations token          Token command group for manipulation with tokens